jwtly10/AlgoTrade4j/README.md

 docker run --name algotrade4j-postgres -e POSTGRES_DB=algotrade4j-db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=dev -p 5432:5432 -d postgres
 ```

-Ensure the SQL in ./algotrade4j-api/db has been run on the Database in schema algotrade4j.
+Ensure the SQL in ./algotrade4j-api/db has been run on the Database in schema algotrade4j, and all migration patches have been run.

 Intellij Setup: